-- 11-05 The Assembly sustains the opinion of the Stated Clerk relative to service of summons and indictment upon an accused person (D.-4, 5).
+- 11-05 The Assembly sustains the opinion of the Stated Clerk relative to service of summons and indictment upon an accused person (D.1-11, 4-5).
 There must be evidence of constructive service before proceeding.
 If a second summons is refused, the court proceeds solely with the issue of rebellion and must be cognizant of the accused's right to terminate membership (D.1-11, 4-5).
-(Minutes, 31-31) - 12-17 The Assembly sustains the action of the Permanent Judicial Commission with regard to the Complaint filed by Goodwill EPC against the Presbytery of the East, that the Session of Goodwill EPC does not have judicial standing as a party to take this action.
-(Minutes, 32-59) - 15-08 The Assembly sustains the decision of the Permanent Judicial Commission dismissing TE Lamont's complaint against the Mid-Atlantic Presbytery.
-(Minutes 35-46) - 15-09 The Assembly sustains the decisions of the Permanent Judicial Commission dismissing both the Cooke and Belzer complaints (dated April 30, 2014 and May 9, 2014) against the Presbytery of the East relative to the Presbytery's April 26, 2014 action concerning the call of a pastor by a Fourth Presbyterian Church.
-(Minutes 35-46) - 15-10 The Assembly sustains a provisional opinion on a reference (G.22) from the Mid-Atlantic Presbytery concerning a process for re-admitting a Teaching Elder who had renounced jurisdiction.
-(Minutes 35-36) - 16-13 The Assembly sustains the March 17, 2014 opinion of PJC Moderator Jim Rimmel in response to the alleged disciplinary charges filed against the Presbytery of the East.
-(Minutes 36-51)
+(Minutes 31-31) - 12-17 The Assembly sustains the action of the Permanent Judicial Commission with regard to the Complaint filed by Goodwill EPC against the Presbytery of the East, that the Session of Goodwill EPC does not have judicial standing as a party to take this action.
+(Minutes 32-59) - 15-08 The Assembly sustains the decision of the Permanent Judicial Commission dismissing TE Lamont's complaint against the Presbytery of the Mid-Atlantic.
+(Minutes 35-46) - 15-09 The Assembly sustains the decisions of the Permanent Judicial Commission dismissing both the Cooke and Belzer complaints (dated April 30, 2014, and May 9, 2014) against the Presbytery of the East relative to the Presbytery's April 26, 2014, action concerning the call of a pastor by Fourth Presbyterian Church.
+(Minutes 35-46) - 15-10 The Assembly sustains a provisional opinion on a reference (G.22) from Presbytery of the Mid-Atlantic concerning a process for re-admitting a Teaching Elder who had renounced jurisdiction.
+(Minutes 35-36) - 16-13 The Assembly sustains the March 17, 2014, opinion of PJC Moderator Jim Rimmel in response to the alleged disciplinary charges filed against the Presbytery of the East.
+(Minutes 36-51) - 20-12 The Assembly ratified the decision of the PJC dismissing the Complaint dated June 17, 2019, filed by member of Sunset Presbyterian Church against the Presbytery of the Pacific Northwest, as the Complaint did not allege proper grounds for the General Assembly to take the action required.
+(Minutes 40-20) - 20-13 The Assembly ratified the decision of the PJC dismissing the Complaint dated June 30, 2019, filed by former REs of Sunset Presbyterian Church against the Presbytery of the Pacific Northwest, as the Complaint did not allege proper grounds for the General Assembly to take the actions requested.
+(Minutes 40-20)